lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 ### Snake case

 A string with everything to lower case.
+Blanks chars are replaced with underscores.
-Accepted characters are underscores, the 26 letters of the alphabet lower case, and the digits.
+Then, accepted characters are underscores, the 26 letters of the alphabet lower case, and the digits.
 Characters outside of this range are stripped out.
 Consecutive underscores are replaced with one underscore.